gvestmann/slowblow/README.md

 # slowblow
-Recreation of an old Slowblow poster
+Recreation of an old Slowblow poster, in plain/static HTML.